VivekRajapandian/bpmn-process-designer/README.md

 - Basic validation for invalid XML, missing process names, and unnamed tasks.
 - Import and export for `.bpmn` and `.xml` files.

+## What Comes From BPMN Libraries Vs Our Angular Code

+The POC does not rebuild the BPMN engine from scratch.
+It uses `bpmn-js` and related BPMN packages for core diagram modeling, then wraps them in a custom Angular application shell.

+Library-provided features:

+- `bpmn-js` provides BPMN canvas rendering, shapes, sequence flows, selection, drag/drop editing, command stack, undo/redo, zoom, XML import, and XML export.
+- `diagram-js` is used internally by `bpmn-js` for canvas interaction, palette behavior, command stack, and viewport services.
+- `bpmn-js-properties-panel` provides the right-side BPMN properties inspector.
+- `zeebe-bpmn-moddle` lets the modeler parse and preserve Camunda 8 / Zeebe extension XML.
+- BPMN package CSS provides the BPMN icons, canvas styling, palette/toolbox visuals, and properties panel styling.

+Custom Angular features:

+- Angular owns the workspace layout, toolbar, workflow explorer, save/import/export flows, XML viewer, problems panel, local storage, state management, and lifecycle integration.
+- The BPMN modeler is isolated behind an Angular adapter service so UI components do not directly manage `bpmn-js` internals.

 ## Storage Behavior

 The app saves diagrams in browser `localStorage` under the current browser origin, such as `http://localhost:4200`.